MuizMohamad/quoridor-ai/README.md

 # Quoridor in Haskell

-Quoridor game, in addition to AI to play with user.
+Quoridor game, in addition to very basic AI to play with user.
 Applying search techniques and some position evaluation on the game tree in order to choose the best move.

+See [Quoridor: How to play](https://www.ultraboardgames.com/quoridor/game-rules.php) for the game rules in general.

+Currently the depth of the game tree are set to 2 with breadth of 20.
+As the game tree grows exponentially large with higher depth and breadth, depth and breadth are set to be low value to reduce computation time.

+Supported algorithms/players:

+1. **Minimax**
+2. **Negamax** (a variation of Minimax)
+3. **Dumb** (random/trivial moves)
+4. **Reed** (a player that start with Reed opening)

+### Playing instructions

+1. Run Main.exe
+2. Choose type of player for both player
+3. Start playing!

-### Installation instructions
+### Environment setup instructions

 You need GHC, the Cabal build system and the Stack tool.
 See [https://www.haskell.org/platform/](https://www.haskell.org/platform/).

-### Playing the game
+### Playing the game with GHCi

-The easiest way to play the game is to go to the `src` directory, run `ghci Main` and execute the `main` function.
+The easiest way to play the game with GHCi is to go to the `src` directory, run `ghci Main` and execute the `main` function.

 Actions in the game:
 • Moving a step is recorded as the destination cell.
 For instance, the starting player's first